ribesstefano/ribesstefano.github.io/_pages/about.md

 Please check out my [publications](/publications) for more details on my research projects.

-## More details on my career path...
+## More Details On My Career Path...

 Before AI "was cool", I focused my studies on embedded systems, with a focus on computer architecture design and high performance computing.
 I've always been fascinated by both hardware and software, and I've worked on projects ranging from developing [hardware IPs](https://en.wikipedia.org/wiki/Semiconductor_intellectual_property_core_) for RISC-V processors to [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array)-based accelerators in [HLS](https://en.wikipedia.org/wiki/High-level_synthesis) for machine learning.